 Dr Ashlen San Letho - Clinical Psychologist

-Ashlen works with a range of presentations including depression, low self-esteem, adjustment and life transition difficulties, issues with identity, and complex trauma.
+Ashlen works with a range of presentations including depression, low self-esteem, grief and loss, stress, adjustment and life transition difficulties, issues with identity, and complex trauma.
 Her special areas of interest are in the treatment of anxiety disorders, the obsessive and compulsive disorders, and relational attachment issues.

-Ashlen sees adults and adolescents at NorthPsych, and is available for clinical supervision of Registered and Clinical Psychologists.
-Ashlen is available via telehealth on Mondays and Tuesdays, and in person at our Lindfield practice on Thursdays.
+Ashlen sees adults and older adolescents at NorthPsych, and is available for clinical supervision of Registered and Clinical Psychologists.
+Ashlen is available for appointments on Thursdays via telehealth.

 Full registration and clinical endorsement with the Australian Health Practitioner Regulation Agency (PSY0001686206)